Papohaku, Halawa, remote access, water quality, and what to know before visiting Hawaii's most authentic island

 Leptospirosis note: As with all freshwater in Hawaii, swimming in the stream or pool at the waterfall carries leptospirosis risk.
 See the leptospirosis guide for more information.

 The best beach for actual swimming on Molokaʻi.
 Located on the east end, it has a protective offshore reef that calms the water.
-Good snorkeling and generally safe for swimming in calm conditions.
+Good snorkeling and generally suitable for swimming in good conditions in calm conditions.
 Small parking area, no facilities.

 On the south shore near Kaunakakai.
 The south shore is protected by the longest fringing reef in the U.S., making the water shallow and generally calm — but also murky and not ideal for swimming.
 Good for kayaking and cultural learning.
 Has facilities and is popular with locals.